The aim of

 Refactoring to patterns.
 Introduction to Aspect-Oriented design: Aspects, themes, concerns

-4. Review of "Getting started using the use cases to capture requirements" by J. Rumbaugh
+"Getting started using the use cases to capture requirements" by J.

 Oriented Design" by E. Gamma, R. Helm, R. Johnson, and J. Vlissides